neogeno/shango-lightning-wallet/README.md

 - All the data is backed up on your device.
 Since there is no persistent storage on Fargate containers (check AWS forums if you don't believe me) Shango makes it easy to export your entire node as a portable docker (https://www.docker.com/what-docker) container that you can take to your own Home PC, another host like Digital Ocean etc whenever you want.
 So even if the Shango services shuts down you still have your node in tact.
 The original **base** docker images for LND were around 1GB but with a bit of tweaking we got it down to 13MB compressed which is the size of most high def photos you may already have on your phone.
 You can easily back this up and keep it somewhere safe and launch a Linux based LND node with your state from exactly where you left off from anywhere you like.

 - Shango is released as open source software (Code will be uploaded after public beta starts).
 So if there is any hanky panky going on you don't need to trust the app, just trust the code you can see.
+In fact, since Shango was built using React Native and written in ECMAScript executed at runtime, **the plain text source code is also present in every app file** for your to inspect which you can easily compare to the source code repository to ensure that what you see is what you get.

 Finally, if the above still hasn't convinced you, you can always use the Remote Control feature of Shango and connect to your own LND Node hosted on your PC or Server anyway.
 Shango gives you the option to hold your money any way you like it.